 Email marketing is a tried and true way to speak directly to your company’s biggest fans.
 If they’re on your email list, they’ve already connected with you in some way or another – perhaps they made a purchase, created an account or simply signed up for your newsletter.
+It is important to create a small business email marketing campaign that will engage and inspire click-throughs.

 However, just because the people on your email list were once curious about your business doesn’t mean they’ll always feel that way.
 It’s important that they continue to find value in your company so they remain loyal and engaged.